rezaansarirad/gpt3/README.md

-# 3D WebSite - 3D Text effect with React Three Fiber
+# GPT-3 WebSite - Landing page

 This project is a GPT-3 WebSite built using `React` and `React-icon`.
 It utilizes various technologies and libraries to create a seamless and interactive user experience.
 ![Screenshot 2](./public/sticker.gif)